 My Cafe was a challenge.
 I was stressed learning the 101 things you have to do to get City approvals and permits and inspections.
 A lot of remodeling was needed, and the expense was more than I could have predicted.
-Well, after 6 months of agony and STRESS, we opened.
+Well, after six months of agony and STRESS, we opened.

 My menu was creative and healthy, and we made everything on premises.
 My employees were college kids from campus across the street, and their schedules were unreliable.
-I found I had to be there 10 hours a day, 6 days a week even after a year.
+I found I had to be there 10 hours a day, six days a week even after a year.
 Although I loved the work, I began to resent time away from family.

 It was during this period that I felt a tiny lump in my breast.
 When my primary care Doctor told me it was cancer, I didn't react.
-Over the years I trained myself to be composed in my life, and was surprised at my own reaction or non-reaction.
+Over the years I trained myself to be composed in my life and was surprised at my own reaction or non-reaction.
 As I sat looking at him I thought, "Huh, so this is what I have to do now.
 Me.
 Cancer.
 Wow."
 I drove home in a little bit of fog, but still no outward reaction.

 One of my sisters passed from renal cell cancer in 2002, and her husband followed her in 2004.
 During their experience with cancer I became very interested in Alternative therapies.

 I wish I knew then what I know now.
 The Immune clinic I visited for three weeks in 2010 treats patients turned away by their oncologists.
 The founding doctor has been treating her older brother for pancreatic cancer for the last 7 years based on their schedule of supplements, diet and massage therapy.
 That is practically unheard of.

 My consultation with him led me to contacts in California, Texas, Florida, Utah and in Germany.
 Each impressed him with their work in the field of CAM and each brought a unique skill or perspective.
 But first I was going to go ahead with a lumpectomy since the tumor was very small, and thank God contained.

 Well, despite my doubts and discomfort with the idea, I agreed to a needle biopsy.

 What I did do, was spend 3 weeks at the Immune Clinic in Southern California that I mentioned earlier, albeit at a great financial cost.
-Of course when the second tiny tumor showed up a year later, it was a different story.
+Of course, when the second tiny tumor showed up a year later, it was a different story.

 I started to look for a buyer for the Cafe.
 I knew I had to pay attention to my healing, and stress was something I always suspected as a leading role in cancer development.

-He recommended some promising homeopathic tinctures to go along with my supplements, and tweaked a couple of the supplements I had been taking.
+He recommended some promising homeopathic tinctures to go along with my supplements and tweaked a couple of the supplements I had been taking.
 Otherwise his nutritional advice matched what I was already doing.
 Confirmation.

 It took 10 months to find a buyer for the Cafe.
 I cut back my hours and the place was now barely paying for itself.
 A year after my initial diagnosis, almost to the date, I felt another little lump almost exactly where the other had been.

-Unfortunately it had affected one other lymph node.
+Unfortunately, it had affected one other lymph node.
 Coincidence?
-I knew I should have gone with my intuition about the needle biopsy, of course neither the Surgeon nor the Oncologist would acknowledge that there was a likely chance that was the cause.
-You have probably found out for yourself that the medical field has a hard time accepting responsibility for things that go wrong.
+I knew I should have gone with my intuition about the needle biopsy, of course neither the Surgeon nor the Oncologist would acknowledge that there was a link.
+I found that a number of doctors have a hard time accepting responsibility for things that go wrong.
 It's usually the patient's fault.